ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 coverImageOrientation: 'horizontal'
 ---

-Through my career as web dev, I've created tons of custom "hamburger" menu with different animations.
+Through my career as web dev, I've created tons of custom "hamburger" menu icons/buttons with different animations.
 Working on my blog I realize that it maybe a good idea to write down how I tackle the task using React and awesome react animation library [react-spring](https://www.react-spring.io/).

 But why react-spring?
 Well, It is smooth, easy to use, and constantly evolving animation library for react.
 It uses spring based animation, and instead of using duration/Bézier curves, we operate with tension and friction of a spring (opt-in support for duration is available also).

-But enough, just show me the code.
+Lets jump right in the code.

 ## Prepare svg icons